dimamik/legion/README.md

 end
 ```

-The LLM receives the module's full source as the tool description and can call any public function inside the sandbox.
+The LLM receives the module's full source and can call any public function in the sandbox.

-Prefer a thin facade module using `use Legion.Tool` with a hand-written `description/0` when:

-- You want to expose only a subset of the library's API.
-- The library is large and injecting its entire source into the prompt would be wasteful.
-- You want a curated, LLM-friendly description rather than raw source.
+For large libraries or when you want a curated interface, write a thin facade instead:

 ```elixir
 defmodule MyApp.Tools.JSONTool do